seancorfield/depstar/README.md

 ```

 For convenience, you can specify the JAR file as a Clojure symbol (e.g., `MyProject.jar` above) if it could legally be one and `depstar` will convert it to a string for you.
 Per the CLI docs, you would normally specify string arguments as `"..."` values, that need to be wrapped in `'...'` because of shell syntax (so the quoted string is passed correctly into `clojure`).

+> Note: currently, uberjars built via `-X` will include `org.clojure/tools.deps.alpha` even if it is not a dependency of your project.
+If that matters, use the `-M` approach above.
+This will be addressed in `depstar` 2.0.

 ## Debugging `depstar` Behavior